xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

          ![mapped-shipping-settings.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/mapped-shipping-settings.png)
        * If necessary you can delete a shipping mapping by selecting the required positions and choosing the **Delete selected items** option for them.
          ![delete-shipping-mapping.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/delete-shipping-mapping.png)

+       {% note info %}
+       Fields mapping is used for a proper info representation on Amazon.

+       e.g.

+       If you map Amazon description field with both description and full description product properties in X-Cart, a product description on Amazon will contain all the information from the corresponsing fields in X-Cart (both brief and full product description texts).
+       {% endnote %}

 4. **Save** all the configuration changes for the new marketplace.